Menu

 - Original and photocopy of at least one (1) valid I.D. card of the representative.

-Note: While filing of application may be coursed through a representative, the applicant shall be required to appear personally before the CSC for the proper issuance and acceptance of the Certificate of Eligibility, should the application be approved.
-Representative/s shall not be allowed to receive the Certificate of Eligibility on behalf of the applicant-grantee.
+Note: While filing of application may be coursed through a representative, the applicant shall be required to appear personally before the CSC RO for the proper issuance and acceptance of the Certificate of Eligibility (COE), should the application be approved.
+Representative/s shall not be allowed to receive the COE on behalf of the applicant-grantee

 C. Through Conduit CSC Regional Office (RO); and

-This mode involves applicants who have moved to or are presently based in another region that is far-off from the authorized CSC Regional Office (RO) having jurisdiction over their cases.
+This mode involves applicants who have moved to or are presently based in another region that is far-off from the authorized CSC RO having jurisdiction over their cases.

-In this instance, an applicant concerned, or the representative, may file the application to the CSCRO nearest the applicant’s present place of residence or work.
-Said CSCRO shall act as conduit between the applicant and the authorized CSCRO in facilitating acceptance of the application, and release of the corresponding Certificate of Eligibility (COE) should the application for eligibility grant be approved.
+In this instance, an applicant concerned, or his/her representative, may file the application to the CSC RO nearest the applicant’s present place of residence or work.
+Said CSC RO shall act as conduit between the applicant and the authorized CSC RO in facilitating acceptance of the application, and release of the corresponding COE should the application for eligibility grant be approved.

 D. Through Mail